dib-lab/charcoal/doc/README.md

 and we provide databases for that.

-charcoal uses relatively little memory (~2 GB per genome), takes less than 5 minutes per genome, and is fully parallelizable.
+charcoal uses relatively little memory (~2 GB per genome), takes less than 5 minutes per genome, and is fully parallelizable per genome.
+We've analyzed 1,000 genomes in well under an hour.

 We are working on validating charcoal now.